Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.AccessControl/README.md

 ## Key concepts

-### AccessControlClient
+### RoleAssignmentsClient & RoleDefinitionsClient

-With a `AccessControlClient` you can get role assignments from the workspace, create new role assignments, and delete role assignments.
+With a `RoleAssignmentsClient` you can create, update, and delete role assignments.
+With a `RoleDefinitionsClient` you can get role assignments from the workspace.

 ### Role Assignment
 The way you control access to Synapse resources is to create role assignments.
 A role assignment is the process of attaching a role definition to a user, group, service principal, or managed identity at a particular scope for the purpose of granting access.
 Access is granted by creating a role assignment, and access is revoked by removing a role assignment.